antoniocoratelli/state-machine/README.md

 Use a modern C++ compiler with support ot the C++14 standard.
 The code was tested with `g++ 6.3.0 20170406`.

+Run in the project folder:

 ```
 mkdir -p build && (cd build && cmake .. && make -j$(nproc))
 ```

-Example tests are executed automatically at the end of the build.
+Unit tests for the examples are executed automatically at the end of the build.

 ## Examples